ADHD Burnout in Mothers: Signs, Causes and Recovery

 Woman with curly hair sitting in a window seat reading a book and holding a mug, soft natural light — recovering from ADHD burnout in motherhood

 I know what it is like to be in the thick of early motherhood and feel as though something is fundamentally wrong with you.
 Not with the situation, not with the lack of sleep, but with you.
-I know the particular exhaustion of a brain that cannot switch off, cannot find the start of the to-do list, cannot understand why rest does not seem to restore anything.
+I know the particular exhaustion of ADHD burnout — a brain that cannot switch off, cannot find the start of the to-do list, cannot understand why rest does not seem to restore anything.

 I did not have a name for it then.
-I had postpartum depression diagnoses, panic attacks, and a body that never seemed to recover.
+I had postnatal depression diagnoses, panic attacks, and a body that never seemed to recover.
 I treated each symptom as it surfaced and then watched the cycle begin again.
 It was not until my AuDHD diagnosis, years later, that the picture finally made sense.
 What I had been living through was not a failure of willpower or character.
 It was ADHD burnout, and the transition to motherhood had been the trigger my nervous system could not recover from.

 If you are here because something in those words landed, this post is for you.